High School Literature and Composition taught to the CA ELA standards for 9th/10th & 11th/12th

 Class instruction (for Fall and Spring) includes: * Interpreting figures of speech in context * Analyzing U.S. historical and literary documents including themes and concepts addressed within * Citing strong, applicable text evidence when writing * Describing how an author's point of view is advanced through rhetoric * Using technology to produce and publish writing products * Analyzing a theme or central idea and its development over the course of the text, both fiction and non-fiction * Strengthen composition through the stages of writing (planning, drafting, revising/editing, final product) * Writing arguments to support claims with relevant evidence from text * Writing explanatory texts to examine complex ideas and concepts, creating a developed thesis statement * Creating short and long research projects to answer a question, especially a self-generated question with citation * Planning and delivering an informative presentation that presents support of a thesis and uses digital media * Reviewing steps to avoid plagiarism * Planning, memorizing and presenting a recitation that conveys the meaning of the selection through voice, tone, pace * Engaging in collaborative discussions in class about the stories we read, information we learn, etc. * Using verbals correctly and be able to explain their function * Using a semi-colon and a colon correctly * Applying knowledge of MLA format and citation in papers * Discovering new vocabulary each week through word studies from our text and Greek/Latin root words

 This is a year-long class and it is assumed a fall student will continue through the spring.
 This design allows continuity in learning and skills acquired for the student; allowing the topics to build upon one another, from one semester into the next.
 However, students are welcome to join after the semester begins or mid-year with instructor permission.
-Required Equipment: * Headphones with mic ability * Gmail account * Internet/Wifi connection * Google Classroom access (free and only requires a gmail account) * Ability to complete digital assignments
+Required Equipment: * Headphones with mic ability * Internet/Wifi connection * Google Classroom access (free and only requires a Gmail account) * Ability to complete digital assignments

-FALL NOVELS: * TBD
+FALL NOVELS: * Frankenstein - Mary Shelley * TBD

-SPRING NOVELS: * TBD
+SPRING NOVELS: * Julius Caesar - Shakespeare * TBD

-Weekly Class Time: Thursdays, 11:45 am - 12:45 am Assigned Work for the week: approximately 3-4 assignments per week Cost: $60/month Vouchers are due by the first day of class.
+Weekly Class Time: Thursdays, 11:30 am - 12:30 pm Thursdays, 1:00 pm - 2:00 pm Assigned Work for the week: approximately 3-4 assignments per week Cost: $60/month (Sept. - Dec. = $240; Jan. - May 15 = $300) Vouchers are due by the first day of class.
 Private pay options are available.
 Please email to request this option.